18F/handbook/docs/09-security/awareness.md

     *   Turn off sharing
     *   Don't automatically connect to unknown WiFi hotspots
     *   Confirm the network name - know the name of your hotspot!
+        *   Watch out for an "Evil Twin" - a hotspot that looks good but could be an access point set up by an attacker (e.g., "StarbucksGuest" or "DeltaFreeWifi")
     *   Turn on your local firewall
+    *   Use a VPN if possible
     *   As usual, never enter your name or password information:
         *   when on an insecure (non-HTTPS or SSL encrypted) connection, or
         *   to a site that you have not verified is correct (by examining at the URL)